Suckling Airways: ScotAirways brand

-Between 26 March 2007 and 31 December 2010, ScotAirways operated as a partner airline to the brand new 'CityJet for Air France' concept which took to the skies from London City Airport.
-ScotAirways operated its existing services to Edinburgh and Dundee as codeshare services with Air France, and in addition launched new services to George Best Belfast City Airport, Strasbourg and Eindhoven from London City Airport on behalf of CityJet.
-On 10 August 2007 ScotAirways ceased operations on the Southampton-Amsterdam route, and the route to Belfast was discontinued in Spring of 2008.
+Between 26 March and 2 September 2007, ScotAirways operated as a partner airline to the brand new CityJet (CityJet for Air France) for Air France brand which took to the skies from London City Airport.
+The air carrier operated its existing services to Edinburgh and Dundee as codeshare services with Air France, and in addition launched new services to George Best Belfast City Airport, Strasbourg and Eindhoven from London City Airport on behalf of CityJet.
+On 10 August 2007 ScotAirways ceased the Southampton-Amsterdam route, and the route to Belfast was discontinued in Spring of 2008.